 With barbecuing, Frisbee playing, and flip-flop wearing right around the corner, you might want to consider spoiling your yard when you get this year’s tax refund.
 Here are our recommendations for spring projects:

 Install a fire pit.

 What an excellent way to class up any patio!
 Not only do they look fantastic, but fire pits provide warmth, a great atmosphere, and of course a social setting (you know all the good stories start with “So we were hanging out in Justin’s backyard…”).
 Fire pits come in a range of shapes and sizes and can be made of wood or stone.
 Installation is a fairly quick process and maintenance is easy as well.
-Just be sure to empty the fire ash every 24-48 hours, cover with a tarp when not in use for a long period of time, and follow your city’s guidelines for wood burning.
+Just be sure to empty the fire ash every 24-48 hours, cover it with a tarp when not in use for a long period of time, and follow your city’s guidelines for wood burning.

 Clean up and re-mulch.

 Re-mulching is a necessary yard maintenance task that should be performed from time to time.
 Before re-mulching, be sure your gardens have less than three inches of mulch to begin with.
 Turn the old mulch so that water and nutrients are able to pass through, and when laying down the new mulch, leave about six inches between that and trees or shrubs.
 Be sure not to cover perennials!